Topic: CSEC + Trafficking

 Photo showing legs and feet of children sitting on a bench

-Every year, Child Abuse Prevention Month pushes us to focus on the ways in which we can engage our communities to better protect children—in the Children’s Advocacy Center (CAC) world,… Continue Reading
+Every year, Child Abuse Prevention Month pushes us to focus on the ways in which we can engage our communities to better protect children—in the Children’s Advocacy Center (CAC) world, we say that the shared goal of our efforts is to work ourselves “out of a job.”
+We combine forces to unify our messages and… Continue Reading

 Protecting Kids When Everyone Has A Camera

 by Drew Fidler, LCSW-C; and Iona Rudisill, LGSW Here’s what you should know about child sexual abuse images and how to protect children from the dangers of the internet.
-The… Continue Reading
+The internet is constantly changing and evolving.
+As professionals, parents, and people who care about children, the internet and all of its perils present a whole… Continue Reading

 Sometimes, we shouldn’t call them victims

 “Don’t give up on your client.
-When I first started therapy, I wouldn’t talk…every time, I wouldn’t talk for like the whole hour… some therapists would have given up…” “The… Continue Reading
+When I first started therapy, I wouldn’t talk…every time, I wouldn’t talk for like the whole hour… some therapists would have given up…” “The lady [prior therapist] tried to force things and just wrote stuff down…” “Therapists should sit and listen…” “What people don’t know when you’re going into… Continue Reading

 The Aftermath Of Sextortion

 Co-authored by Janis Wolak, Senior Researcher, University of New Hampshire Crimes Against Children Research Center Sextortion—threats to expose sexual images—can spark life-altering crises in the lives of young people.
-A new… Continue Reading
+A new report we authored for University of New Hampshire’s Crimes against Children Research Center (CCRC) aims to shed some light on this new phenomenon and its consequences….
+Continue Reading

 The Way Out of Trafficking Starts at the Entrance

-Over just one week in the middle of August, a multi-agency team in LA County recovered eight minor victims of sex trafficking between 15 and 17 years of age in Operation… Continue Reading
+Over just one week in the middle of August, a multi-agency team in LA County recovered eight minor victims of sex trafficking between 15 and 17 years of age in Operation Summer Rescue.
+The children have since been placed in protective services and are receiving care, however we know they will face a long road to… Continue Reading

 Who’s on your CSEC Team?

 It’s the first standard on the list: Multidisciplinary Team (MDT)—the professionals from every field necessary to help a child victim of abuse recover and heal.
-Every accredited Children’s Advocacy Center… Continue Reading
+Every accredited Children’s Advocacy Center (CAC) must demonstrate not only that it has a multidisciplinary team but also that this team’s work is supported by a written interagency agreement, that… Continue Reading